DdeDamian/cloudAcademy/exercise4/README.md

 Once everything is configure we are ready to deploy this project, how?
 Running this:
 `$ serverless deploy`

-# About the project.

-The main idea here is to develop and manage an Rest API to serve as processsing tool for a D*&*D character sheet store and creator.
-The final objective is to make this services available regarless the platform.
-So, if you want to make it run on Android, you just need to create the UI to use this services.
-The storage used is an AWS DynamoDB (you must create your own before start using the services).

 # How it works.